wrab2/absurd-on-android/README.md

 install Termux https://termux.dev/en/ (don't download it from play store);
 install VNC viewer https://play.google.com/store/apps/details?id=com.realvnc.viewer.android (in theory any vnc viewer will work).

-  Step 2 - configure Termux
+  Step 2 - configure Termux:

 first of all go to your phone settings, in apps tab find termux and grant access to files and media.

 Press enter for every question you see in this step.